 By car – Kufstein, Austria is easily reached via the A12 Inn Valley motorway from the west (Innsbruck) and the A93 motorway from the east and north (Munich and Salzburg).
 There is ample parking in and around the city centre.
 Watch out for the blue signs with a big white P on them.

 By train – A stress-free and quick way to reach Kufstein.
 The town is on the main railway line connecting Innsbruck with Munich, Salzburg and Vienna.
 This means there are not only regular trains but also fast trains stopping in Kufstein.
 We prefer taking the regional train from Hall in Tirol, another of Tyrol’s beautiful historic old towns.
+You can click here to book your ticket.

 The Kufstein Fortress and the Inn River are the 2 dominant sights when you exit the Kufstein train station.
 From here, it’s just a short walk across the bridge before you reach the town centre.